 - Your dog’s thirst and the drinking of water will reduce considerably; this is to be expected as there is a great amount of natural moisture in raw food.

 - Stool frequency and size will reduce dramatically.
-Again, this is perfectly normal, as there is fewer waste products in the raw food for them to eliminate.
+Again, this is perfectly normal, as there are fewer waste products in the natural raw food for them to eliminate.

-- During the night some dogs may wake and bring up yellow foamy bile known as ‘hunger pukes’.
-If this occurs then feed your dog a small treat last thing at night and this should resolve this.
+- During the night some dogs may wake and bring up yellow foamy bile known as ‘hunger pukes”.
+If this should occur then feed your dog a small treat last thing at night and this should resolve this.
 Suggested low fat night time treats include Pooch’s, Green and Wilds or Paws for a Treat.
 There is absolutely no need to starve your dog the following day as they are hungry.

-The team at The Raw Dog Food Company have the knowledge and experience to help in guiding your dog’s transition to raw feeding, and will continue to provide support once you are established.
+The team at Raw Dog Food Company have the knowledge and experience to help in guiding your dog’s transition to raw feeding, and will continue to provide support once you are established.
 We’re with you every paw step along your raw feeding journey.